RobertoCapo7/MLOpsTemplate/README.md

 ### Configure MLFlow UI server port
 In case of issues regarding the port used by the local MLFlow UI server, it is possible to change it in the Makefile.
 ### Quality Assurance tests
-In this template, two Quality Assurance tools, Ruff and Code Carbon, have been integrated.
-To start them, type the following command in the terminal:
+In this template, quality assurance tools have been used.
+To start ruff, bandit, pylint, Mypy, and pytest, type the following command in the terminal:
 ``` bash
   make start_QA
  ```
-To stop the execution of the tools, press CTRL + C.